Shail06/api-test-automation/README.md

 ## Test Execution Steps

-**PRE-REQUISITE**: The system needs to have JAVA 8 and MAVEN installed
+**PRE-REQUISITE**: The system needs to have JAVA 8 and Apache Maven 3.6.3 installed

+0. Clean install the project to install all dependencies
+      ```
+      mvn clean install
+      ```

+    For executing Tests of Individual Modules, following are the commands:
+    ```
+    mvn test -pl zomato-api    // Runs Tests in Zomato-API module
+    mvn test -pl employee-api   // Runs Tests in Employee-API module
+    ```

+### Running Zomato API Tests
 1. Set the user-key for the requests in **`zomato-api/src/main/resources/zomato-config.properties`**